 Now, \eqref{eq:opt_prob_y} is equivalent to

-Above formulation of the optimization problem enables us to impose the constraint $y = (\onen) y$ explicitly at each step of the ADMM algorithm, as we shall see later.
-Since we have assumed $f$ to be strongly convex, \eqref{eq:opt_prob_indicator_fn} has a unique optimal point $x^* = y^*$ which satisfies $(\onen)x^* = x^*$.
+The formulation above enables us to impose the constraint $Y = (\onen) Y$ explicitly at each step of the ADMM algorithm, as we shall see later.
+Since $f$ is strongly convex under Assumption \ref{assum:strong_conv_lip_grad}, \eqref{eq:opt_prob_indicator_fn} has a unique optimal point $X^* = Y^*$ which satisfies $(\onen)X^* = Y^*$.